 - Skin: erythema nodosum (represents an early immunological response to infection), skin sinus formation ('scrofuloderma'), erythema induratum.
-See also the separate articles on Erythema Nodosum, Erythema Induratum and Mycobacterial Skin Infections.
+See also the separate Erythema Nodosum, Erythema Induratum and Mycobacterial Skin Infections articles.

 - Pericardial: initially nonspecific; may be signs of pericardial effusion (pulsus paradoxus, elevated JVP) or constrictive pericarditis.

-TB must not be forgotten and must be suspected amongst the differential diagnosis for carcinoma, lymphoma, pneumonia, PUO, fibrotic lung disease (eg, sarcoidosis, extrinsic allergic alveolitis, pneumoconiosis and silicosis), chronic diseases such as anorexia nervosa and diabetes.
+TB must not be forgotten and must be suspected amongst the differential diagnosis for carcinoma, lymphoma, pneumonia, PUO, fibrotic lung disease (eg, sarcoidosis, hypersensitivity pneumonitis, pneumoconiosis and silicosis), chronic diseases such as anorexia nervosa and diabetes.